johangenis/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-The NVIDIA [The NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) Network Architecture was used to solve this problem.
+The [The NVIDIA](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) Network Architecture was used to solve this problem.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 41).
+The model contains a dropout layer in order to reduce overfitting (model.py lines 41).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py code line 17-25, and 52-71).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py code lines 17-25, and 52-71).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning